Browse our guides or talk to our team.

 Consider creating a standard operating procedure or SOP document to help guide your organization through risk assessments in the future.
 This will increase your ability to learn from past projects, highlight new insights as you repeat the procedure, and help your team iterate on work.

-Before working your way through the process, be sure to identify stakeholders and subject matter experts who can help you evaluate the level of risk from multiple perspectives in your organization.
-Gather your experts and get started.
+Before working your way through the process, make sure to identify and gather any stakeholders and subject matter experts who can help you evaluate the level of risk from multiple perspectives in your organization.

 This step is for identifying as many possible risks or hazards to your project as possible.
 In this step, you can schedule a brainstorm with your experts or ask everyone to brainstorm separately, then meet to review your notes.
 You may go through multiple rounds of brainstorms or use both methods, too.